kisakyegordon/phone-generator/README.md

   2 - Smallest and Largest generated numbers are logged on the screen with their Id's.

-  3 - 3 files are generated ie phoneNumbers.json, phoneNumbers-asc.json and phoneNumbers-desc.json
+  3 - 3 files are generated in the applications `root-directory` ie
+  - phoneNumbers.json - Contains all generated phone numbers.

+  - phoneNumbers-asc.json - Contains generated phone numbers arranged in Ascending order.

+  - phoneNumbers-desc.json - Contains generated phone numbers arranged in Deccending order

   ![Screenshot](./docs/screenshot.png)
 `Logged Information`